Schumann Quartett

 Biography

-The Schumann Quartet has reached a stage where anything is possible, because it has dispensed with certainties.
-This also has consequences for audiences, which from one concert to the next have to be prepared for all eventualities: “A work really develops only in a live performance,” the quartet says.
+That includes the audience, which from one concert to the next have to be prepared for all eventualities: “A work really develops only in a live performance,” the quartet says.
 “That is 'the real thing', because we ourselves never know what will happen.
 On the stage, all imitation disappears, and you automatically become honest with yourself.
 Then you can create a bond with the audience – communicate with it in music.”
-This live situation will gain an added energy in the near future: Sharon Kam, Fabian Müller, Anna Lucia Richter, Anna Vinnitskaya, und Jörg Widmann are among the quartet's current partners.
+In the near future, their live performances will be enriched by collaborations with artists such as Andreas Ottensamer, Kit Armstrong, Anna-Lucia Richter, Sabine Meyer, Katharina Konradi, Sharon Kam, and Alexey Stadler.

 The three brothers Mark, Erik and Ken Schumann have been playing together since their earliest childhood – meanwhile violist Veit Hertenstein completes the quartet.
-The four musicians enjoy the way they communicate without words.
-Although the individual personalities clearly manifest themselves, a common space arises in every musical work in a process of spiritual metamorphosis.
+The four musicians enjoy the way they communicate without words, and although the individual personalities clearly manifest themselves, a common space arises in every musical work in a process of spiritual metamorphosis.
 The quartet's openness and curiosity may be partly the result of the formative influence exerted on it by teachers such as Eberhard Feltz, the Alban Berg Quartet, or partners such as Menahem Pressler.

 And the critics approve: “Fire and energy.
 The Schumann Quartet plays staggeringly well [...] without doubt one of the very best formations among today’s abundance of quartets, […] with sparkling virtuosity and a willingness to astonish” (Harald Eggebrecht in Süddeutsche Zeitung).